ANTI86J/Computer-Photography/README.md

 <img width="374" alt="image" src="https://user-images.githubusercontent.com/34802668/153488456-e52289e0-8935-4829-a181-9ae193cb956c.png">

-and next I just need to use this coordinate to do the warping!In order to get a ampilied image, I made this woman a bit more fatterm, so that I could amplify some details more clearly
+and next I just need to use this coordinate to do the warping!In order to get a ampilied image, I made this woman a bit more 'fatter', so that I could amplify some details more clearly

 <img width="550" alt="image" src="https://user-images.githubusercontent.com/34802668/153491486-b331642a-cdb0-44ee-a689-4a60b59a35c1.png">

-it is just one of the projections I made to get a bigger view of the woman so I must stand some loss of the clear of the img, but in some other cases, I wouldn't do that, just show how I think and adjust that, for different cases, I use different projections
+it is just one of the projections I made to get a bigger view of the woman so I must stand some loss of the clear of the img, but in some other cases, I wouldn't do that, just show how I think and adjust that, for different cases, I use different projections,some works well.

 Another time I use image warp function is in the transformation of different color spaces, which I leave it in the next sections as belows.